 Figure 4.
 Correlations between variables for all species comparisons plotted against the averaged da, used here as a measure of divergence time.
 The filled triangles indicate when the correlation coefficients are significant (p < 0.01).
 The blue triangles correspond to the correlation coefficients of the five representative species pairs shown in Fig. 2a and 3a-b.
 The results for all the other species pairs are shown in red.
-The upper panels show how the relationships between FST and (a) DXY , or (b) average π vary for pairs of species with increasing divergence time; and between average π and DXY for all species pairs investigated (c).
-The lower panels show how the relationships between average ρ and (d) FST, and (e) DXY , and (f) average π vary for pairs of species with increasing divergence time.
+The upper panels show how the relationships between FST and (a) average ρ , or (b) average π vary for pairs of species with increasing divergence time; and between average π and average ρ for all species pairs investigated (c).
+The lower panels show how the relationships between DXY and (d) average π, I FST , and (f) average ρ vary for pairs of species with increasing divergence time.